Christmas Club 2014 - Twelve Fun Felt Ornament Patterns

 Each ornament is roughly 4 inches across at its largest point.

 Easy!
 These patterns are great for beginners of all ages!
 I only use the most basic stitches and the patterns will have links to videos teaching you all of them.
-And all the ornaments will be "pancake style" - just a front and back with no tricky shaping.
+And all the ornaments are constructed "pancake style" - just a front and back with no tricky shaping.

 You'll need. . .